 Lusail is a night race that challenges drivers by sporting some of the fastest corners in F1.
 Overtakes are frequent here too, with a long start/finish straight benefitting from DRS.

 In the real-life race, we saw plenty of tyre blowouts, so we could see the Pirelli's pushed to breaking point in F1 23 as well!

-There aren't many changes from last year to this year in terms of the retained circuits.
+There aren't many circuit changes in the 2023 season compared to last year.
 One of the exceptions to this though, is the Singapore Grand Prix's Marina Bay Street Circuit.